Casal2/CASAL2/README.md

-A windows bundle which includes a binary, manual, examples and other help guides can be downloaded at ftp://ftp.niwa.co.nz/Casal2/windows/Casal2.zip
+A windows bundle which includes a binary, manual, examples and other help guides can be downloaded at ftp://ftp.niwa.co.nz/Casal2/windows/Casal2.zip.
+For a windows installer ftp://ftp.niwa.co.nz/Casal2/windows/casal2_setup.exe

 A linux bundle which includes a binary, manual, examples and other help guides can be downloaded at ftp://ftp.niwa.co.nz/Casal2/linux/Casal2.tar.gz

-Collaborators please read contributors_tickbox.txt (Found Documentation/contributors_tickbox.txt).
+For users who are interested in contributing to

-For information on how to setup your system to compile Casal2 see the document
+Casal2 please see ContributorsGuide.pdf which will
-"Documentation/How To Build CASAL2.odt"
+show you how to get access to the source code and build Casal2 on your local machine.
+Finally adding functionality to the publically available program.

 For more information about Casal2 contact the Casal2 Development Team at casal2@niwa.co.nz